Blessed is the nation whose God is the Lord, the people whom he has chosen for his own possession. Psalm 33:12

 The Crowd Chooses Barabbas

-15 Now at the feast it was the custom of the governor to release to the multitude one prisoner, whom they desired.
-16 They had in custody at that time, a notable prisoner named Barabbas.
-17 Therefore when they were gathered together Pilate said to them, “Whom do you want me to release to you, Barabbas or Jesus, who is called the Messiah?”
+15 Now at the feast, it was the custom of the governor to release to the crowds, one prisoner whom they chose.
+16 They had in custody at that time, a notorious prisoner named Barabbas.
+17 Therefore when they were gathered together, Pilate said to them, “Whom do you want me to release to you, Barabbas or Jesus, who is called the Messiah?”
 18 For he knew that it was because of envy they had delivered him up.

 19 While Pilate was sitting on the judgment seat, his wife sent to him, “Have nothing to do with that righteous man, for I have suffered many things today in a dream because of him.”

 20 Now the chief priests and the elders persuaded the multitudes to ask for Barabbas and destroy Jesus.
 21 The governor answered them, “Which of the two do you want me to release to you?”